tronprotocol/documentation/English_Documentation/TRON_Programming_Contest/The_First_TRON_Programming_Contest.md

 + Step 2.
 Applicants will receive a confirmation email upon successful project submission:

     You have successfully submitted your project.
 We will evaluate the submitted project carefully.
-Announcement of the results of Tron Programming Contest will be made on May 27, 2018.
+Announcement of the results of Tron Programming Contest will be made on June 5, 2018.
 Thank you for your participation!